gnebbia/hydra_notes/README.md

 # Hydra Notes

+Hydra is a very useful software when it comes to bruteforce credentials on most commonly used protocols.
+We are going to start with some flags which are generally used independently from the protocol, so in the examples when we will see these flags, we can immediately understand what they are used for.
-Here are common, general flags used with Hydra:
+Here is a list of common and general flags used with Hydra:

 * `-L <filepath>` for the file path to use for usernames, separated by newlines
 * `-P <filepath>` for the file path to use for passwords, separated by newlines